Residential Care Facilities for the Elderly and Adult Residential Care Facilities Provider Enrollment

 Skilled nursing services as needed

-Enrolling providers are required to have a National Provider Identifier (NPI).
+2. Enrolling providers are required to have a National Provider Identifier (NPI).
+For more information and to apply for your NPI number, visit the NPPES NPI Registry website.
 The unique 10-digit number allows universal recognition of individual health care providers.
 Once enrolled as a Medi-Cal provider in the ALW program, the NPI number is used in administrative and financial (billing) transactions.
-For more information and to apply for your NPI number, follow the link provided.
-For more information and to apply for your NPI number, follow the link provided:

-Upon review and approval of the initial ALW application, a site visit will be completed to verify applicants' qualifications.
+3. Upon review and approval of the ALW application, an onsite visit will be completed to verify the applicant's qualifications.
 Facilities will

 Department of Health Care Services